jwulf/zeebe-node-sm-mt-example/README.md

 ## Running the Red / Green Test

+The Red / Green test shows how tenants are isolated.
+The code deploys to a process to two different tenants, and then instantiates two workers - one for each tenant - that then service jobs for that tenant without ever seeing jobs for the other tenant.

+Note: One thing to note about this is that the code example itself violates tenant isolation by implementing access to isolated tenants in a single application.
+The consequence of this architecture is that a logic error in the application can mix data between tenants, defeating the point of isolation.

+In the normal course of events, you should abstract connection data to the environment variables and keep the application logic "tenant-unaware".

+Instructions:

 * Open Identity and create two new tenants: `green` and `red`
 * Edit the NodeApp application
 * Go to Tenants